sstur/js2php/README.md

 It's not particularly elegant, but it's human-readable and has all the basics we need to implement standards-compliant JS in PHP.

 ### Alternatives
-There's a handful of other "compile to PHP" languages I want to mention.
+There are a handful of other compile-to-PHP languages I want to mention.
 [Haxe][11] is probably the most popular and is a solid statically-typed language.
-I also came across [Pharen][13] (a Lisp implementation), [Mammouth][14] (similar to CoffeeScript) and [Pratphall][15] (TypeScript syntax).
-There's also another [JS to PHP project][17] from a few years back which is written in PHP but has similar goals as this project.
-Yet another JS to PHP project I just recently learned about (with the same name as this one) is @endel's [js2php][18] which is similar to this project at the parsing level, but somewhat different beyond that.
-It translates JS syntax to PHP but doesn't use a runtime and doesn't attempt to implement the actual ECMAScript spec.
-It's more like writing PHP but in a friendlier syntax, which is a very cool idea in itself!
+I also came across [Pharen][13] (a Lisp implementation), [gutscript][19] and [Mammouth][14] (both similar to CoffeeScript) and [Pratphall][15] (TypeScript syntax).
+There's also another [JS to PHP project][17] from a few years back which is written in PHP and [a project with the same name as this one][18] which is similar at the parsing level, but somewhat different beyond that (accepts JS syntax but otherwise behaves like PHP).
+Most of these projects are either incomplete or abandoned which is a shame.
+I love the idea of writing PHP but in a friendlier language or syntax, and it would be great to see more usable choices in this space!

 ### Tests
 Run `npm test`.
-Requires PHP 5.4+ or [HHVM][16].
+Requires PHP 5.3+ or [HHVM][16].

 ### BSD License
 Copyright (c) 2014, sstur@me.com.
 All rights reserved.